ssupreethulloli-stack/FLOUR-MILL-MOTOR-CONTROL-USING-PWM-/README.md

-# Smart Automatic Flour Mill Control System
+# Smart Automatic FLOUR MILL MOTOR CONTROL USING PWM

 An Arduino-based automated flour mill control system that regulates the grinding motor speed using a stepper motor-controlled potentiometer and PWM control technique.
 The system allows digital speed adjustment through a keypad interface, providing accurate and efficient flour milling operation.